What is Risk Rating 2.0?

 FEMA is focused on building a culture of preparedness by closing the insurance gap.
-Recognizing that purchasing flood insurance can be confusing and time-consuming, the National Flood Insurance Program (NFIP) is redesigning its risk rating plan to improve the policyholder experience.
-We are committed to a NFIP that people value and trust; that is fair, understandable, and less complex to navigate.
+Recognizing that purchasing flood insurance can be confusing and time-consuming, the National Flood Insurance Program (NFIP) is redesigning its risk rating system to improve the policyholder experience.

-Risk Rating 2.0 aims to accomplish this by leveraging industry best practices and current technology to deliver rates that are fair, easy to understand, and better reflect a property’s unique flood risk.
+Risk Rating 2.0 aims to accomplish this by leveraging industry best practices and current technology to deliver rates that are fairer, easier to understand, and better reflect a property’s unique flood risk.
 Through these efforts, FEMA’s goal is to make flood insurance significantly easier for agents to price and sell policies, and in turn, help customers better understand their flood risk and the importance of flood insurance.

 Risk Rating 2.0 will comply with existing statutory caps on premium increases.
 This will help transition policyholders who may face otherwise substantial rate increases.